novski/diagrams.net-cable-list/README.md

 ## How to use:
 1. Define output as debuglevel in __main__.
-2. Define your not compressed exported diagrams.net file as path in scrape().
+2. Define your not compressed exported diagrams.net file with path.
-3. start as script with `python3 cable.py`.
+3. start as script with `python3 cable.py {yourpath}`.

 ## How it works:
 Iterateing over each page it scrapes all nodes in the xml that have the tag 'source'